top of page

 ABOUT

-Ocean Week Victoria is a collaboration among local community organizations to help people learn and care about their big blue backyard.
-Ocean Week events include educational and recreational activities that explore and interact with our oceans.
+Ocean Week Victoria is a collaboration among local community organizations to help people learn and care about our big blue backyard.
+Ocean Week events include educational and recreational activities that explore and interact with the ocean.

 VIDEO LIBRARY